 Manufactured By: Local artisans from different clusters across India for Six Yard Story Private Limited

 Khandua, also known as Ikat, is a traditional Odiya weave famous for its exquisite craftsmanship and depiction of Bandha art.
-Tarabali art, which is among the oldest Khandua designs, draws inspiration from the heavens above – constellations, stars and heavenly bodies which crisscross the sky.
+The use of motifs depicting human and natural forms, flora and fauna, temple architecture and geometrical patterns enhances its appeal.
+The kumbha buti design, typically woven on the border, is also known as temple design and uses a technique where weavers sit at opposite ends and weave from their respective positions until they meet at the centre.
 Award-winning weavers in Odisha have been reimagining weaving and dyeing techniques to keep this art form alive and, in the process, preserve India’s timeless culture.